 Learning how to network at professional events can be very beneficial.
 It brings you together with professionals you’d never meet otherwise.
 I suggest attending talks and lectures on subjects that pique your interest.
 Hang out afterward to make connections with speakers and other participants.
 Of course, you’ll need to have plenty of business cards on hand, because many organizations use networking events as an opportunity to scout for talent.

 Facebook, Pinterest, Twitter and LinkedIn offer myriad ways to network online with colleagues, former classmates and professionals.
 And if you're looking for a job, your social media profile can really give you a boost.
 You can also join groups on some social media platforms and find online discussions to learn new methods for tackling financial challenges and approaching big data.

 Joining a professional organization

 Professional organizations give you a chance to share ideas with industry colleagues outside the office.
 They can promote career development in many ways, helping you step into leadership roles and learn new tricks of the trade.
 Membership also demonstrates your career dedication to current employers, which is never a bad thing.

 Here are several finance and accounting-related professional networking groups that Robert Half works with on a variety of initiatives:

 • American Institute of Certified Public Accountants (AICPA)

 AICPA has been an advocate for certified public accountants (CPAs) for more than a century.
 Its various conferences, volunteer activities and task forces allow you to expand your networking.
-You’ll also have access to CPE credit opportunities offered to members, which focus on the latest issues CPAs face.
+You’ll also have access to continuing professional education opportunities offered to members, which focus on the latest issues CPAs face.

 • American Payroll Association (APA)